Recursive Entropic Variational Inference for Nonlinear State-Space Models: Problem Statement

 \end{assumption} We use $\overrightharpoonup{q}$ and $\overleftharpoonup{q}$ to distinguish forward- and reverse-Markov approximations, respectively.
-Moreover, while Assumption~\ref{asm:forward-markov} and \ref{asm:reverse-markov} explicitly state the dependency of the (conditional) posteriors on the measurements, we omit it in subsequent sections for a simpler notation.
+Although Assumption~\ref{asm:forward-markov} and Assumption~\ref{asm:reverse-markov} explicitly state the dependence of the approximate conditionals on the measurements, we omit this dependence in subsequent sections for notational simplicity.